Creating databases sounds like a complex process but with modern database diagram tools, this isn’t the case.

 DeZign is a data modeling and database diagram tool that enables the user to create and model databases.
 The tool automatically generates diagrams for popular databases.
-The design uses entity-relationship diagrams to display the relationships between database entities.
-The editor is drag-and-drop so you can object elements easily.
+The tool uses entity-relationship diagrams to display the relationships between database entities.
+The database diagram editor is drag-and-drop so you can object elements easily.

 If you need to pass your databases on you can create customized reports and export them in PDF, Word, and HTML formats.
 You can also export diagrams as images in png, jpeg-image, bitmap, gif-image, and Windows metafile.